pvis2022/pvis2022/_collections/_program/1-keynotes.md

 date: 2022-03-11
 ---

-We are fascinated to invite two keynote speakers Professor Daniel Weiskopf (University of Stuttgart) and Professor Wei Chen (Colleage of Computer Science, Zhejiang University) during the symposium.
+We are fascinated to invite two keynote speakers Professor Daniel Weiskopf (University of Stuttgart) and Professor Wei Chen (College of Computer Science, Zhejiang University) during the symposium.

 <!-- Format: pre-recorded video and live QA -->